gridsome/gridsome.org/docs/assets-scripts.md

   }
 }
 ```
 Note: You could do it this way, but by using Object.defineProperty instead we are able to define our property with a descriptor.
-A descriptor allows us to set some low-level details such as whether or not our property is writeable and whether it shows up during enumeration in a for loop and more.
+A descriptor allows us to set some low-level details such as whether or not our property is writable and whether it shows up during enumeration in a for loop and more.
 It gives us a distinct advantage that properties created with a descriptor are read-only by default.

 Some coffee-deprived developer won't be able to do something silly like this in a component and break everything:
 ```javascript